junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 ```
 - The option `--model test` is used for generating results of CycleGAN only for one side.
 This option will automatically set `--dataset_mode single`, which only loads the images from one set.
 On the contrary, using `--model cycle_gan` requires loading and generating results in both directions, which is sometimes unnecessary.
 The results will be saved at `./results/`.
 Use `--results_dir {directory_path_to_save_result}` to specify the results directory.

-- For your own experiments, you might want to specify `--netG`, `--norm`, `--no_dropout` to match the generator architecture of the trained model.
+- For pix2pix and your own models, you need to explicitly specify `--netG`, `--norm`, `--no_dropout` to match the generator architecture of the trained model.
+See this [FAQ](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/docs/qa.md#runtimeerror-errors-in-loading-state_dict-812-671461-296) for more details.

 ### Apply a pre-trained model (pix2pix)
 Download a pre-trained model with `./scripts/download_pix2pix_model.sh`.